RyanL72/CSDS_392/README.md

 # Remind Me App
 An Application that allows you to add, modify, and remove reminders.
 You can also set the priority of the reminders.

-# Networking
+# Networking App
-How can an application interact with a network.
+An application that makes a request to a URL and display a uuid.